-I have provided this service for a number of production companies and TV channels, including Endemol, TLC, RDF, Pricey Media, Sky and all the terrestrial TV channels.
-I am also the Consultant Psychologist for ITV’s Good Morning Britain, assessing participants before they are filmed or broadcast.
+As a registered and regulated Member of the British Psychological Society (BPS); the Association of Clinical Psychologists (ACP); the British Association for Behavioural and Cognitive Psychotherapies (BABCP) and the Association for Coaching (AOC) I have provided this service for a number of production companies and TV channels, including Endemol, Freemantle, Boundless, TLC, RDF, Pricey Media, Wall to Wall, October Films, Sky, ITV, C4, C5, BBC and many other production companies.
+I am also the Consultant Psychologist for ITV’s Good Morning Britain and the Tonight series, assessing participants before they are filmed or broadcast.

 Why would you use a Duty of Care Psychologist?